dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 -  When checked (the default), clicking the toolbar Pause button or choosing **Application > Pause** causes the application to enter the debugger as well as pausing execution.
-Otherwise these actions only cause the application’s execution to be paused.
+Otherwise these actions only cause the application's execution to be paused.
 This option is checked by default.

 Just-in-time debugging